Being able to raise the pH of your fish tank is an important skill to have. It can come in handy in a few different ways.

-There are a few pH-raising materials which are easy to find and add into your aquarium.
+There are a few pH-raising materials that are easy to find and add into your aquarium.
 This will work in a similar way to adding tannins to lower pH.

 The best choices include crushed coral, limestone, petrified coral, and certain shells.
-These are common in African Cichlid tank which are known to have a higher pH than most.
+These are common in African Cichlid tanks which are known to have a higher pH than most.

 Check the pH regularly after you add them, your pH could easily go higher than intended.